 The Winter season in Paris is marked by the months from November to February, and the temperature during this time ranges from 3 degree Celsius to 16 degree Celsius, hardly ever reaching freezing point.

 Winters are generally cold and chilly in Paris.
 During December, the weather often turns rainy and icy, and if it snows, the snow melts on reaching the ground, which sometimes makes the roads and pedestrian walkways squishy and slippery.
 December and January are the coldest months in Paris, when the cold is biting and wet.
 In February, the chill begins to decrease and the weather turns rather pleasant and enjoyable.

 What to wear in Paris in winter?

-A. Since it’s the most fashion-friendly city in the world, you can surely wear all your trendsetter outfits when you’re visiting Paris during winter.
+Since it’s the most fashion-friendly city in the world, you can surely wear all your trendsetter outfits if you’re visiting Paris in winter.
 But, since it’ll also be really cold, make sure you cover yourself up well to avoid falling sick.
 Here are some basic cloth items you must pack in your suitcase, especially when visiting Paris in December: